CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Getting URL of query

-You can get URL of the query without executing it by calling `getQueryUrl` method on any `IQuery` object.
+You can get the URL of a query without executing it by calling the `getQueryUrl` method on any `IQuery` object.

 ```java
 deliveryService.items()